 The European Mouse Mutant Archive – EMMA

-The European Mouse Mutant Archive – EMMA is the INFRAFRONTIER’s non-profit repository for the collection, archiving (via cryopreservation) and distribution of relevant mutant mouse and rat strains essential for basic biomedical research.
-The laboratory mouse is the most important mammalian model for studying genetic and multi-factorial diseases in human beings.
+The European Mouse Mutant Archive – EMMA is a non-profit repository for the collection, archiving (via cryopreservation) and distribution of relevant mutant mouse and rat strains essential for basic biomedical research.
+The laboratory mouse is the most important mammalian model for studying genetic and multi-factorial diseases in man.
 The comprehensive physical and data resources of EMMA support basic biomedical and preclinical research, and the available research tools and mouse/rat models of human disease offer the opportunity to develop a better understanding of molecular disease mechanisms and may provide the foundation for the development of diagnostic, prognostic and therapeutic strategies.
 EMMA is a founding member of the Federation of International Mouse Resources (FIMRe).

 The Scientific User Support Team may be addressed

 EMMA is supported by the partner institutions, national research programs and by the EC’s Research and Innovation programme Horizon 2020 (H2020-EU.22.214.171.124.
 Developing new world class research infrastructures).